-Lately I’ve been cooking and eating mostly leftovers and food prepared ad hoc, but this weekend I really felt like some serious meal prep.
-So I made these amazing meatballs with a hot kimchi-sriracha sauce I discovered in Whole Foods last night and I’m really happy with how they turned out.
+Lately, I’ve been cooking and eating mostly leftovers and food prepared ad hoc.
+But this weekend I really felt like some serious meal prep.
+So I made these amazing lectin-free veggie-loaded meatballs with a hot kimchi-sriracha sauce I discovered in Whole Foods last night.
+I’m really happy with how they turned out.
 Served with cauliflower rice and broccoli slaw.

 Fyi, I didn’t count the time of baking the sweet potato in the preparation or cooking time, because it can be made in advance.